-Following successfully passing the DFPH exam, StRs will complete the mandatory Health Protection placement, organised by the Programme team.

-Following this, the StR will be expected to sit the MFPH exam; typically, 9-12 months after the DFPH.
+After sitting the DFPH exam, StRs will then complete the mandatory 4-month Health Protection placement, organised by the Programme team.
+It has been agreed by the Head of School that Registrars can start the Health Protection placement before a DFPH pass is obtained.
+Following completion of the Health Protection placement, the StR will be expected to sit the MFPH exam; typically, 9-12 months after the DFPH.

 Phase 2 allows the Registrar to consolidate core skills in the practice of public health and to develop specific interests which will enhance career opportunity.
 This phase is covered mainly by experiential learning with new advanced theoretical knowledge covered by formal courses and conferences.
 Registrars are encouraged to use their study leave allowances to support their educational and career objectives.
-StRs can only move into phase 2 of training upon completion of the MSc, DFPH, Health Protection and MFPH.
+StRs can only move into phase 2 of training upon completion of the MSc, DFPH, Health Protection placement and MFPH.

-Acting up as a Consultant Acting up provides Registrars coming towards the end of their phase two training with the experience of navigating the transition to consultant while maintaining an element of supervision.
+Acting up as a Consultant Acting up provides Registrars coming towards the end of their phase two of training with the experience of navigating the transition to consultant while maintaining an element of supervision.
 Please refer to the acting up policy.